darpa-brass/bbn-immortals/ChallengeProblems/cp_05/bbn-swri-mdl-requirements.md

  * Port Sample Rates - In the DAU Inventory, there will be one or more individual values that are valid sample rates for each applicable port.
 These are defined by a number of **SampleRate** elements, each consisting of no more than a single integer as the body that represents a valid sample rate.

+ * Port Types - In the DAU Inventory, there will be one or more individual values that are valid Port Type configurations for each applicable port.
+These are defined by a number of **PortType** elements that reflect the existing official SwRI **PortType** structure.

  * Port Data Length - The length of that data being sent by the port.
 Identifier: **DataLength**